 - We go around fairs and events to get known and make contacts.
-Among other things, we won the Deeptech Challenge at Techinnov, which opened several doors for large accounts and bring us visibility.
+Among other things, we won the Deeptech Challenge at Techinnov, which opened several doors for large accounts and brought us visibility.

 - We approach the first discussions with large groups from different sectors: household appliances, automotive, defense, etc. We are planning meetings with their technical or innovation teams.
-The challenge here is to sign something in order to have material and results we can display to VCs.
+The challenge here is to sign something to have material and results we can display to VCs.